 How to Use Poly Pellets

-If you can’t find stockings, you can try sewing little pouches made of a solid fabric with a tight weave.
-While that is definitely an option, I personally prefer the nylon stockings for their low-cost and how quick and easy they are to use.
+If you can’t find stockings, another great option you can try is socks (also available from the Dollarstore) or you can try sewing little pouches made of a solid fabric with a tight weave.
+While that is definitely an option, my personal preference is the nylon stockings for their low cost and how quick and easy they are to use.

 Watch my video tutorial for how to use poly pellets in amigurumi:

-When you’re using the poly pellets you would use the poly pellets in the base or where you want the weight to be (i.e. the ends of the limbs).
-You would stuff the rest of the piece/project with regular stuffing.
-Adding the pellets to the head would just cause it to topple over and no one wants that!
+When you’re using the poly pellets you would use the poly pellets in the base of your crochet animals or where you want the weight to be (i.e. the ends of the limbs of your amigurumi piece).

 If you like free amigurumi patterns, you may be interested in these: